Teaching Artist, Choreographer

 Dancer and Choreographer Aneka McMullen is an independent performing and teaching artist who lives to dance through life, inspire & connect with all people through her passion for movement of all types.
-She holds a BFA in dance from The Ohio State University and her extensive dance experience spans many genres such as Hip Hop, West African, Modern, Afro Modern, Jazz, and Ballet.
-Aneka’s dynamic skill set includes performance, choreography, freestyle, and instruction.
+She hails from Minneapolis and holds a BFA in dance from The Ohio State University.
+Her extensive dance experience spans more than two decades and includes dynamic skills in performance and instruction in the genres of West African, Afro Modern, Modern, Ballet, Jazz, Hip Hop, Lyrical & Liturgical.

 Aneka is a co- founder and artistic director of Epitome-No Question, an open Old Skool Hip Hop dance ensemble dedicated to celebrating the community conscious roots of Hip Hop culture through dance theater.